Carl Seumanutafa: Independent promotions

 Seumanutafa snapped his three-fight losing streak with three straight TKO wins from 2010 to 2012.
-In October of 2012, Seumanutafa faced Dave Huckaba and was knocked out in the first round.
+In October 2012, Seumanutafa faced Dave Huckaba and was knocked out in the first round.

-He then fought Javy Ayala February of 2013, winning via first-round TKO.
+He then fought Javy Ayala February 2013, winning via first-round TKO.

 Bellator MMA

 Semanutafa made his Bellator debut at Bellator 148 against Javy Ayala on January 29, 2016.
 Seumanutafa won again via ground and pound TKO, this time in the second round.
 Seumanutafa then faced Matt Mitrione at Bellator 157.
 Despite scoring an early knockdown, he was defeated via KO at 3:22 of the first round.

 Seumanutafa returned to the Bellator cage in 2017 at Bellator 181, losing a unanimous decision to Valentin Moldavsky.

 Professional Fighters League

 After his loss to Moldavsky, Seumanutafa went 2-1 in independent promotions before signing with the Professional Fighters League.

 Seumanutafa made his promotional debut on the preliminary card of PFL 3, facing Croatian Ante Delija.
 Seumanutafa was defeated via unanimous decision.

 Seumanutafa then faced Ali Isaev at PFL 6 on August 8, 2019.
 He lost again via unanimous decision.

-Seumanutafa, as a replacement for Stuart Austin, faced Renan Ferreira on June 25, 2021 at PFL 6.
+Seumanutafa, as a replacement for Stuart Austin, faced Renan Ferreira on June 25, 2021, at PFL 6.
 He lost the bout via unanimous decision.

-Seumanutafa faced Muhammed DeReese on August 19, 2021 at PFL 8.
+Seumanutafa faced Muhammed DeReese on August 19, 2021, at PFL 8.
 He lost the bout via unanimous decision.